nnsvs/nnsvs/docs/update_guide.rst

 ^^^^^^^^^^^^^^^^^^^^^^

 - New parameter: ``max_time_frames`` specifies maximum number of time frames.
 You can set non-negative values to limit the maximum time frames for making a mini-batch.
 It would be useful to workaround GPU OOM issues.
+- New parameter: ``filter_long_segments`` specifies if long segments are filtered or not.
+Consider to set it True when you have GPU OOM issues.
+Default is False.
+- New parameter: ``filter_num_frames`` specifies the threshold for filtering long segments.
+Default is 6000, which means segments longer than 30 sec will not be used for training.

 train_resf0.py: train config